Best Wired Routers for Home or Small Business

 You might balk at the lack of gigabit ports on this wired router model, but if you’re looking for an incredibly powerful home router and your internet connection is 100mb/s or less, then the MikroTik hEX lite is a no-brainer.

-You’re basically getting a full Router OS powered device with a broad suite of advanced features for less that it would cost for the Router OS license on it’s own.
+You’re basically getting a full Router OS powered device with a broad suite of advanced features for less that it would cost for the Router OS license on its own.
 As MikroTik themselves say, there’s no longer a need to compromise between features and price.
 This is simply the best wired router for the least money, hands down.

 Multi-VLAN NAT, a comprehensive SPI firewall, a DNS server, and more are all configurable, but the defaults out of the box will likely be fine for most home networks so you won’t be stuck configuring things to get up and running.